 Why Every CEO Needs a Swiss Army Knife

-In the 2024 CEO survey conducted by PwC, product and service innovation emerged as the second most prioritized investment objective among CEOs, following investments in process and system automation.
+In the 2024 Chief Executive Officer (CEO) survey conducted by PwC, product and service innovation emerged as the second most prioritized investment objective among CEOs, following investments in process and system automation.

 Hence, the question emerges what role does the CEO play in corporate innovation?